NH89/SOFA_mesh_partitioning_tools/README.md

 boost_regex, boost_program_options, boost_filesystem, boost_system,  boost_thread, boost_chrono, boost_date_time, boost_atomic,

 This version of the Mesh_pipeline is tested on Ubuntu 18.04, with CGAL 4.14.0 (installed in /usr/local), and boost-1.65-dev from the Ubuntu repository.
-(CGAL was built with the Ei# Building a SOFA scene with a partitioned mesh:gen3 and Lapack options.
+(CGAL was built with the Eigen3 and Lapack options.
 Cmake may prompt you to install libraries and headers as needed.)

 ## Compile and link commands: